chapeter/acibootstrap/README.md

 ## Ansible
 Most of the ansible work I have was based off of Jason Edelman's aci-rest module from his repo [aci-ansible](https://github.com/jedelman8/aci-ansible).
 Much of my learning came from Joel King's [ansible-aci](https://github.com/joelwking/ansible-aci) repo.
 I stuck mainly to Jason's aci-rest as it was handeling JSON.
 But I looked at the custom modules from Joel to create a few that I wrote that you'll find in: ```acibootstrap/ansible/libary```.
 Data parsing in Ansible was a mystery to me...handling nested Dictionarys with lists seemed impossible so I re-built how data was sent to Ansible with a few of these modules.

+In general the process through the playbook is pretty simple.
+Build json from jinja2 template using variables defined from Excel file.
+Then push json to APIC.

+To add tasks simply configure your object in ACI, download json and templitize.
+Templates reside in ```acibootstrap/files/configs/templates```.
+Follow the same tasks to turn the jinja template into json and push to ACI.